-By 30 September each year, the Directors shall deliver to the shareholders an annual report and audited financial statements in respect of the financial year ending on the preceding 30 June, containing the following information as a minimum:
+By the 30th of September of each year, the Directors shall deliver to the Shareholders an annual report and audited financial statements in respect of the financial year ending on the preceeding 30 June, containing the following information as a minimum:

-- a.
-A Directors' report including a summary of the financial results, a review of operations, a comparison of performance in relation to objectives and any recommendation as to dividend. - A revenue statement disclosing actual and budgeted revenue and expenditure, and comparative figures in second and subsequent annual reports. - c.
+- A Directors' report including a summary of the financial results, a review of operations, a comparison of performance in relation to objectives and any recommendation as to dividend. - b.
+A revenue statement disclosing actual and budgeted revenue and expenditure, and comparative figures in second and subsequent annual reports. - c.
 A statement of financial position at the end of the year. - d.
 A statement of cash flows - e.
 A report on non financial performance measures - f.
 An auditor's report on the above statements and the measurement of performance in relation to objectives.